jordyvanvorselen/blog/content/posts/java-dataloaders/index.md

 ```
 ^ *The old resolver*

-So this resolver is being called for each book ID that we fetched.
-As the code is executed in real time, there is no way to combine the database calls using this
+So this resolver is being called for each book ID that we fetched in another resolver.
+As the code is executed in real time, there is no way to combine the database
-code.
-We don't know if there will be only one call, multiple calls or how long the list of ID's is.
+calls.
+We don't know if there will be only one call, multiple calls or how long the remaining list of ID's is.

 A simplified overview of what will happen: